-All students must take at least 2 credits of "Advanced General Education Course" as a part of GS Electives.
+All Students must take at least 2 credits of "Advanced General Education Course" as a part of GS Electives.

 - Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year).
-The priority will be given to the students in the fifth semester. - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - In principle, FLA students must choose a course(s) from the lottery courses listed below, and register during the lottery registration period.
+The priority will be given to the students in the fifth semester. - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - All the Advanced General Education Courses are lottery courses.
+Students must enter during the Lottery entry period.